Mets' Porcello seeking answers in pitching minutiae

 "It’s all about creating a feeling,” Hefner said.
 “In a non-competitive environment, you can really slow things down and go piece by piece so that when it gets into a competitive situation, they can just go out and be their athletic selves.”

 How important is spring training?
-Porcello says his problems started during camp with the Red Sox last year, when he “didn’t get to where I needed to go,” he said.
-The result: a 5.52 ERA, highest among qualified pitchers, and 1.39 WHIP.
+Porcello, who was the American League Cy Young Award winner in 2016, says his problems started during camp with the Red Sox last year, when he “didn’t get to where I needed to go,” he said.
+The result: a 5.52 ERA, highest among 59 qualified pitchers, and 1.39 WHIP (51st).

 “It was just a constant uphill battle,” Porcello said.
 “I made a lot of efforts to correct things.
 At times I felt better, but I would revert right back into old patterns and habits that I had already developed.